View on GitHub

 # error_log_file = "error.log"

-# File path for command suppression logs (optional)
+# File path for command execution suppression logs (optional)

 # suppression_log_file = "suppression.log"